mariatnguyen/mariatnguyen.github.io/_posts/2021-1-18-best-way-to-order-your-CSS-properties.md

 • Other<br>
 • Animations

-If I have an element that I'm looking to style, the display of the element is the most important to me.
+If I have an element that I'm looking to style, the display property of the element is the most important to me.
 The default display for most elements is block or inline.
 What if the element is initially hidden?
 What if it needs to be displayed as a flexible item with each child element being a column?
 This entirely changes the look of it.

 After considering where this element is in relation to the page, and how big it is, other box model properties are declared, respectively.
 Everything complimentary like the background color and text color will succeed.